cakephp/authentication/docs/Identity-Object.md

     return new MyCustomIdentity($data);
 };

-//...or a class name to inject your custom identity object.
+//...or a class name to set the identity wrapper.
 $identityResolver = MyCustomIdentity::class;

 // Then pass it to the service configuration